 Released my first book…

-In partnership with BizTalk360 (the publisher) and my company DevScope, I was able to produce and publish my first book completely free for the community.
-A book that was announced in Oslo, Norway during the last BizTalk Innovation day of 2014.
+In partnership with BizTalk360 (the publisher) and my company, DevScope, I was able to produce and publish my first book completely free for the community.
+A book that was announced in Oslo, Norway, during the last BizTalk Innovation Day of 2014.

-“BizTalk Mapping Patterns and Best Practices” book is a 400-page recipe that offers insights on how maps work, the most common patterns in real-time scenarios, and best practices for BizTalk Developers to develop effective, robust, and organized maps.
-The book has as technical reviewers Steef-Jan Wiggers, Nino Crudele, Michael Stephenson and José António Silva and is available for you to download at BizTalk360 website here.
+The BizTalk Mapping Patterns and Best Practices book is a 400-page recipe that offers insights on how maps work, the most common patterns in real-time scenarios, and best practices for BizTalk Developers to develop effective, robust, and organized maps.
+The book has as technical reviewers Steef-Jan Wiggers, Nino Crudele, Michael Stephenson, and José António Silva, and is available for you to download at the BizTalk360 website here.

 Multiple speaking engagements…

-I had the opportunity to be present, has a speaker, in multiple events across Europe (UK, Norway, and Portugal).
+I had the opportunity to be present, as a speaker, in multiple events across Europe (the UK, Norway, and Portugal).
 But the most relevant, due to its main objective, was in April of 2014, where DevScope and I participated in the second Global Windows Azure Bootcamp, an event held in 138 locations around the globe.
 This allowed all participants to have a one-day deep dive class and get up to speed on developing Cloud Computing Applications for Windows Azure.
 In addition to this great learning opportunity, the hands-on labs featured launching a huge global compute farm to perform diabetes research using the contributions (processing time) from all participants all over the globe.

 Overall Statistics for DevScope, Portugal

-- Total worker role instances: 140
+- Total worker role instances: 140.

-- Total targets processed: 1441
+- Total targets processed: 1441.

-- Total processing time: 5 days 14 hours 8 minutes.
+- Total processing time: 5 days, 14 hours, and 8 minutes.

 Here is the complete list of speaking engagements that I had in 2014: